 The Directors affirm their responsibilities for preparing the Annual Report and Financial Statements of LSL that fairly present the state of affairs of the Company and the results of its operations.
-The accounts adhere to International Financial Reporting Standards (IFRS), International Auditing Standards (IAS), the Companies Act 2001 and the Financial Reporting Act 2004.
+The accounts adhere to IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS), International Auditing Standards (IAS), the Companies Act 2001 and the Financial Reporting Act 2004.
 The annual report can be viewed on the organisation's website.